DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 The bicycle is yours to ride.
 The question is: will you ride it, or will it ride you?

+# Chapter 13: Energetics Of Agency

-# Chapter 13: The Energetics of Agency
+### Chapter 13: The Energetics of Agency

 We have established that consciousness operates on a spectrum from automatic, programmed responses ("NPC consciousness") to moments of genuine, soul-level choice.
 But why is this agency so inconsistent?
 Why do our best intentions often collapse into familiar patterns, and why does willpower feel like a battery that depletes?